-Husky Energy posts smaller second-quarter loss on higher oil prices
+Husky Energy see possible acquisitions, posts smaller second-quarter loss

 In the year-ago quarter, Husky had incurred a C$105 million after-tax loss related to dispositions, property impairment and asset write-downs.

+Peabody said Husky expects to receive permission to repair the line and will change its design and monitoring equipment before restarting it.

+"As a child, my mother used to tell me, 'Learn from your mistakes.'" he said.

-Reporting by John Benny in Bengaluru; Editing by Shounak Dasgupta
+Reporting by John Benny in Bengaluru and Ethan Lou in Calgary, Alberta; editing by Shounak Dasgupta and David Gregorio